You’ve got the horse, you’ve got the trailer – now you need the right car to tow it.

 The newcomer: Mercedes-Benz GLS

-The new Mercedes-Benz GLS is massive, luxurious and more than capable of towing a horse trailer to a three-day event.
+The Mercedes-Benz GLS is massive, luxurious, and more than capable of towing a horse trailer to a three-day event.

-This is a seriously sized SUV.
-It has seven proper seats, each of which is suitable for a six-foot-tall adult – and all the occupants will be riding in luxurious levels of comfort.
-And as it's brand new for 2019, it's full of the very latest technology, including a widescreen display for the instrument panel and infotainment.
+This is a seriously large SUV.
+It has seven proper seats – each of which is suitable for a six-foot-tall adult – and all the occupants will be riding in luxurious levels of comfort.
+As it's brand-new for 2019, it's full of the very latest technology, including a widescreen display for the instrument panel and infotainment.

-Buyers can choose between two strong diesel engines, or a turbocharged V8 petrol mild hybrid, all of which will produce plenty of power to not only shift the GLS’s bulk, but also have enough left over to pull a horse trailer.
+Buyers can choose between two strong diesel engines or a turbocharged V8 petrol mild hybrid, all of which will produce plenty of power to not only shift the Mercedes GLS’s mass but also have enough left over to pull a horse trailer.